fernandozhs/neatnik/doc/parameters.md

 static node_activation initial_activation
 ```

-Sets the activation function a new `HIDDEN` `Node` is initially equipped with.
+Specifies which activation function a new `HIDDEN` `Node` is initially equipped with.
 &nbsp;